The following are general requirements that apply to the Off Campus Study Program:

 - submit an Independent Off Campus Study Proposal form or an Application for Design Practicum form (for Design students) for each course in which the student will register during the off campus semester, and

-- receive signed approval from the faculty supervisor, the appropriate division Chair, and the Director, Admissions (Co-coordinator of Off Campus Programs).
+- receive signed approval from the faculty supervisor, the appropriate division Chair, and the Coordinator Off Campus, International and Advising.

 - Faculty supervisors must be chosen from regular full-time faculty with whom the student has studied previously, or in exceptional circumstances, with a regular full-time faculty member who is familiar with the student's work.

-Credits taken while on exchange or independent off campus study will not be awarded until the Registrar has been notified by the Director, Admissions that the student has completed the public presentation and has submitted the summary.
-Tuition is paid to NSCAD and credits earned while on exchange or independent off campus study apply toward NSCAD degrees.
-It is the responsibility of the student to arrange for the delivery of the official transcript from the host institution to the NSCAD Registrar upon completion of the Exchange Semester.
+Credits taken while on an independent off campus study will not be awarded until the Registrar has been notified that the student has completed the public presentation and has submitted the summary.
+Tuition is paid to NSCAD and credits earned while independent off campus study apply toward NSCAD degrees.

 A student who participates in Off Campus Study is required to return to the university and to register for at least one semester during which s/he will give a public presentation and submit a two-page typed summary.
 Credit will not be awarded for Off Campus Study until these requirements have been met.